 Non-Clinical Staff has been trained/educated about Unconscious Bias and a systematic approach is in place to train new hires and conduct additional training periodically

-[Applicable to PCPs only]

-PCP Guidelines:
+PCP and Specialist Guidelines:

 All non-clinical staff will complete training about unconscious bias.
 Content should include key concepts to understand and overcome unconscious bias.